deltaray/shellshow/README.md

 Installation
 ============

-Just put the shellshow script in your path somewhere.
+Just put the shellshow script in your path somewhere and make it executable.

+    mv shellshow ~/bin && chmod a+x ~/bin/shellshow

 Usage